-We have focused our efforts and managerial resources on specific products and product candidates and on specific indications such as DANYELZA for the treatment of R/R high-risk NB in bone and/or bone marrow and omburtamab for central nervous system, or CNS, leptomeningeal metastases, or LM, from NB.
+Historically, we have focused our efforts and managerial resources on specific products and product candidates and on specific indications such as DANYELZA for the treatment of R/R high-risk NB in bone and/or bone marrow and more, recently, SADA for solid tumors and Non-Hodgkin Lymphoma.
 As a result, we may forgo or delay pursuit of opportunities with other products or product candidates or for other indications that may prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Failure to properly assess potential product candidates for indications could result in focusing on product candidates for indications with lower market potential, which could harm our business and financial condition.
 Our spending on current and future research and development programs and product candidates for specific indications may not yield any commercially viable product.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through partnering, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate or product.
 For example, in November 2022 the FDA issued a CRL for our BLA for omburtamab.
 The letter indicated that the FDA completed the review of the application and determined that it is unable to approve the BLA in its current form.
 This was consistent with the outcome of the ODAC Meeting held in October 2022.
 In its CRL for omburtamab, and in our Type A meeting held subsequent to receipt of the CRL, the FDA made recommendations for us to consider in terms of trial design to demonstrate substantial evidence of effectiveness and a favorable benefit-risk profile.
-As part of our strategic restructuring plan announced in January 2023, we deprioritized the omburtamab program for all indications and product candidates.
-We are currently considering the future for our omburtamab development program and we can provide no assurance that the development of omburtamab will continue or that omburtamab will ultimately receive FDA approval.
+While we have since determined to discontinue the radiolabeled omburtamab program for CNS-LM, we have historically allocated a large portion of our resources to the development of this product candidate.